tad-lispy/ecosystem-simulation/README.md

 >
 > First it may be that there are no other actors in this simulation.
 Then the list of groups would be empty and its head would be `Nothing`.
 So `nearest` is a `Maybe Group`.
 >
 > Second maybe concerns the direction.
 If the other actor is exactly in the same spot as this one then there would be no sense to talk about a direction (what's the direction from here to here?) and the `Vector2d.direction` function would return `Nothing`.
 Truth be told it will never happen - if another actor is at the same point as this one it will be skipped by the `Environment.groups` function.
-But the type system doesn't understands this.
+But the type system doesn't understand this.
 So `Vector2d.direction` returns a `Maybe Direction2d` and we need to deal with it.
 We combine the two maybes into one using clever `Maybe.andThen` function.
 If either of them is `Nothing` then the actor won't move (the `velocity` is set to `Vector2d.zero`).
 If both the nearest group and the direction exists then we use them to calculate velocity.

 That should solve the movement issue.
 Let's plug it into the `let` block and see.
 The whole `updateActor` function should look like this: